Library News

 For more information and a glimpse at our Summer Reading programs, please click here.

 Also, at one summer event each month, kids and families will also be able to give feedback about the future of parks and open spaces for the City's PROS plan update.
-Attend the Goat Party on June 25th to get involved in helping shape the future of our parks and have fun!
+Attend the Bike Rodeo on July 19th to get involved in helping shape the future of our parks and have fun!

 Artwork by Lydia Vadopalas